Panhavoan-Kymeas/fastapi-starter/README.md

 5. **Set Up the Database**
    The project uses SQLite by default.
 To initialize the database:

+   1. **Import all Models into `env.py` for Alembic**
+      For Alembic to detect your models, you must import them in `env.py`.
+This is crucial for migration to work.
+      Example:

+      ```python
+      # In env.py, import models like this:
+      from apps.users.models import User  # Add imports for all models
+      ```

-   1. Run the following command to apply migrations:
+   2. **Run the following command to apply migrations:**

       ```bash
       alembic upgrade head